Polling station: Building usage

 The building used as the polling place has a significant effect on how an individual votes.
-For example, voting inside a school building, a citizen might be more likely to vote for those in favor of school systems and education.
+For example, voting inside a school building, a citizen might be more likely to vote for those in favour of school systems and education.
 This is especially true if the school building you are voting in is in need of general improvement and/or renovation.
 This environmental cue may give a voter firsthand knowledge of what needs there may be in a particular setting.
-Similarly, voting in a church or parish hall, a citizen might be less likely to vote in favor of stem cell research.
+Similarly, voting in a church or parish hall, a citizen might be less likely to vote in favour of stem cell research.
 These cues give a person a sense of satisfaction for voting one way or another in the moment, regardless if that was the way they intended to vote in the first place.

 Distance to voting location

 The cost of voting influences whether or not a person will vote.
 Research shows that the more expensive voting gets, the less likely a person is to vote.
 Distance to the polling location is one of the main reasons cost can become an issue for voters.
 Minor changes in distance from voters' homes to polling place can change the turnout of voters, which may change the outcome of a close election.
 Distance to the polling place is an issue if not every voter has access to vehicle transportation.
 According to the research on distance to the polling location by Haspel and Knotts, "To illustrate the range of the effect of distance, we plot our predicted probabilities at the lower and upper bounds of our continuous vehicle available variable.
 When no one owns a car (vehicle available = 0), the likelihood of voting drops from .664 at a distance of .01 mi to .418 at the median distance of .69 mi.
 When automobiles are universally available (vehicle available = 1), voters are much less sensitive to changes in distance: the likelihood of voting drops from .444 to .392 over the same distance range".
 Voters ultimately value the convenience of polling locations.
 If a poll is accessible to the citizen they will make an effort, if the citizen has to travel a long distance then voter turnout decreases dramatically".